bhouston/blender_materialx_addon/README.md

 - **Type Conversion**: Data type conversion failures
 - **Performance Warning**: Performance optimization suggestions
 - **Memory Error**: Resource management issues

+### Helpful Error Messages

+The addon provides specific guidance for common issues:

+**❌ Unsupported Node Types:**
+- **Emission Shader**: "Replace with Principled BSDF and use 'Emission Color' and 'Emission Strength' inputs"
+- **Fresnel Node**: "Remove this node and use Principled BSDF's built-in fresnel effects via 'Specular IOR Level' and 'IOR' inputs"
+- **Other BSDF Shaders**: "Replace individual BSDF shaders with a single Principled BSDF node"

+**❌ No Principled BSDF Found:**
+- **Emission Materials**: "Replace the Emission shader with a Principled BSDF node"
+- **Multiple BSDF Shaders**: "Replace individual BSDF shaders with a single Principled BSDF node"
+- **General**: "Add a Principled BSDF node to your material and connect it to the Material Output"

 ## 🔧 Advanced Features